 What is lymphedema?

 Lymphedema corresponds to a swelling of the tissues infiltrated by an abnormal quantity of fluids.
-When the lymphatic vessels do not drain the lymph efficiently, it leaks and accumulates in the neighbouring subcutaneous tissues.
-This causes swelling of the affected region.
+When the lymphatic vessels do not drain the lymph efficiently, it leaks and accumulates in the neighboring subcutaneous tissues.
+This causes swelling in the affected region.

 Where does it come from?